-The Proposers are requested to provide the cost breakdown for each project based on the following format.
+The Proposers are requested to provide a total fix amount for auditing service and preparation of the audit reports.
+Please provide breakdown for each deliverable based on the following format.
 UNDP shall use the cost breakdown for the price reasonability assessment purposes as well as the calculation of price in the event that both parties have agreed to add new deliverables to the scope of Services.